It's important to know how to eat healthy on a tight budget.

 - homemade mayo because it is so much better in flavor and nutrition than the junk you buy in the stores.

-Another fun food to grow at home no matter how small your yard or garden is sprouts.
+Another fun food you can grow at home, no matter how small your yard or garden, are sprouts and microgreens.
 We really enjoy growing pea shoots and sprouting broccoli seeds.
 This is a great project to do with your children.
 Not only can you sprinkle them on salads, sandwiches, smoothies, and just about anything, they are a highly concentrated source of enzymes, vitamins, minerals, and other phytochemicals.

 I cannot recommend sprouts enough to increase the nutrients in your diet.
 They can even be grown in the winter, giving you an extra source of nutrition when you cannot be outside gardening.
-Here are six great ways to grow sprouts.
+I love growing sprouts and microgreens!

 Bone broth is an excellent way to get in massive amounts of nutrition without breaking the bank.
 Trust your grandmother, she knew best when it came to bone broth, and you can bet she didn't break the bank on her grocery budget.
 You can either purchase bones specifically for making broth or use your own leftover bones from other meals.